 You are in a classical music concert, listening to a concerto or a symphony.
 When a movement ends, the orchestra makes a small pause, and bingo! you hear somebody clapping their hands – in a fraction of a second, they realize their mistakes, but it is too late.
 Everybody in the hall including musicians did hear them.

 Now many disapproving and even mocking looks turn to these unfortunate women and men.
 The Classical Host/Producer at Colorado Public Radio and the former member of the Maryland Symphony Orchestra, Jean Inaba explains the situation in her beautifully written article: “If looks could kill, there’d have been a line of body bags carried out the concert hall doors.”

-According to Inaba, in the era of Mozart, Brahms, Beethoven, Grieg …, the audiences spontaneously clapping and applauding during the performances.
+According to Inaba, in the era of Mozart, Brahms, Beethoven, and Grieg …, the audiences spontaneously clapped and applauded during the performances.
 In between the movements, and even while the orchestra still playing: whenever they hear something they really like.
 Some composers were including special sections in their works to incite audience response: if they didn’t applaud in these sections, the composer would be upset.

-And in the beginning of the twentieth century, “a segment of the public had embraced the concert hall as a hallowed space.”
+And at the beginning of the twentieth century, “a segment of the public had embraced the concert hall as a hallowed space.”

-Today, in general, the audience do not applause during the music- or in between the movements.
-But according to Inaba, the debate still continues: Chicago Symphony Orchestra bassoonist William Buchman asserted in 2012 that absolute quiet is as important to a work as the notes themselves: “The silence is as profound as some of the music, and when that silence is not allowed its space, you lose a lot of the emotional impact that the silence can otherwise generate.”
+Today, in general, the audience does not applaud during the music- or in between the movements.
+But according to Inaba, the debate still continues: Chicago Symphony Orchestra bassoonist William Buchman asserted in 2012 that absolute quiet is as important to work as the notes themselves: “The silence is as profound as some of the music, and when that silence is not allowed its space, you lose a lot of the emotional impact that the silence can otherwise generate.”